rafx115/EntraIDcampjo/guides/reset-mfa.md

 ## Troubleshooting
 - If the "Reset multi-factor authentication" option is not available, ensure you have the necessary permissions.

+## Additional Notes
+- Ensure that the user has backup contact methods set up in case they lose access to their primary MFA device.

+## Troubleshooting
+- If the "Reset multi-factor authentication" option is not available, ensure you have the necessary permissions.

 ## Conclusion
 The user's MFA settings have been reset.
 They will need to reconfigure their MFA settings the next time they sign in.